The movie was available to view by donation October 4-10.

-If for any reason The All-Access Upgrade does not meet your expectations, you may request a full refund within 14 days from the end of the Event.
-You must make this request on or before June 28.
-No refunds will be granted after that date.
+If for any reason The All-Access Upgrade does not meet your expectations, you may request a full refund within 14 days from the date of purchase.

 Refund requests must be made in writing.
 Refunds will be issued in the same form of payment made and may take up to three weeks to process.
 Contact us for assistance.

 Refunds apply only to purchases of the All-Access Pass.
 No refunds are offered for donations.